-Menopause is a natural event in a woman’s body and there is a disagreement on whether heart issues are linked to menopause.
+Menopause is a natural event in a woman’s body and there is a disagreement on whether heart health is linked to menopause.
 Some studies have shown women are at higher risk of heart disease after menopause.
 In this article, we’ll take a look at the possible connection between menopause and heart health.

 Menopause and Heart Health: Role of Estrogen